 Many academics are fearful of upsetting managers and politicians by expressing controversial opinions.
 Afraid to challenge mainstream thought, many pursue self-censorship.

 Academics For Academic Freedom (AFAF) was founded in late 2006 as a campaigning group for all lecturers, academic-related staff, students and researchers who wanted to defend unimpeded inquiry and expression.
 It began with a statement of Academic Freedom that lecturers, and others, could sign but has since taken up the case for free speech and academic freedom throughout the UK and Ireland.
-AFAF is also heavily involved in case work much of which never hits the headlines.
+AFAF is also heavily involved in case work, much of which never hits the headlines.